Table of Contents

 Intrauterine Insemination (IUI) is a type of artificial insemination that involves depositing the sperm directly into the uterus.
 The patient is subjected to mild ovarian stimulation; the sperm swim toward the fallopian tubes, where fertilization occurs.
 There is the possibility of using donated semen for single mothers and lesbian couples.
-IUI is one of the least complex methods and one of the first that couples turn to when looking for fertility treatment options.
+Intrauterine insemination in Mexico is one of the least complex methods and one of the first that couples turn to when looking for fertility treatment options.

 If you are trying to conceive and feel overwhelmed by all of the medical information, don’t worry, we are here to explain which treatment is more proper for you to achieve your dream of starting a family.
-Contact us to schedule an appointment!
+Contact our fertility clinic Tijuana to schedule an appointment!